trivikverma/researchgroup/content/courses/epa1316-2020/assessment.md

     - submit the corresponding week's exercise to Peer in the respective assignment.
 FGor example, to Homework-1 for week 1.
     - wait for instructions on reviewing your peer's work and then reviewing the feedback you got from your peer.
     - **Note**: this is a double-blind peer review, so please do not add your names or any information revealing your identity in the submission files.
-  * Graded Assignments: Submit assignments assignment-0x.ipynb on Brightspace.
+  * Graded Assignments: Submit assignments on Brightspace.
+Formats and naming conventions are given within the .ipynb files.